SIEGE III: The formation of dense stellar clusters in sub-parsec resolution cosmological simulations with individual star feedback: Discussion

 In simulations, the development of the wind-blown bubbles depends crucially on numerical resolution (e. g., \citealt{lan21}). \cite{pit21} discussed the required criteria to inflate a stellar wind bubble in different conditions, such as via momentum and thermal energy injections.
 In the case of pure thermal energy as in our case, the pressure in the injection region should exceed the environmental one $P_{\rm amb}$; this criterion corresponds to a well-defined requirement for the maximum size of the injection region as a function of the mass return rate $\dot{m}$ and the terminal velocity of the wind $v_w$:

 In our case, considering the very high gas density values of $>10^5$ cm$^{-3}$ of our star-forming regions and $P_{\rm amb} \sim \rho~T~ k_{\rm B}/m_p$, a 0.02 pc cell width is required to resolve the wind-driven bubbles, i.e. a factor 10 smaller than our actual resolution at $z\sim 16$, therefore we have to recur to our sub-grid, 'delayed-cooling' implementation.
 In other simulations aimed at modelling star cluster formation, stellar feedback is often implemented in the form of momentum injection \citep{kim16,li19}.
-Despite it has been shown that the clustering of the feedback sources enhances their effects in terms of both momentum and energy \citep{yad17,sch18}, in most cases for the feedback to be efficient this choice requires the momentum to be artificially boosted by a given factor, that can reach values in excess of 100 even at our resolution \citep{pit21}. \\ It has also been shown that ionizing feedback is a promising way to achieve efficient pre-SN feedback \citep{wal12,ros15,gee15}.
-Although the exact details have not been discussed explicitly, in cosmological simulations this ingredient seems to make a difference even in presence of momentum injection from stellar winds \citep{kim16,ma20}.
+Despite it has been shown that the clustering of the feedback sources enhances their effects in terms of both momentum and energy \citep{yad17,sch18}, in most cases for the feedback to be efficient this choice requires the momentum to be artificially boosted by a given factor, that can reach values in excess of 100 even at our resolution \citep{pit21}. \\ However, we are aware that care needs to be taken when treating stellar winds as the primary feedback process on the typical GMCs scale.
+In turbulent clouds, most of the energy deposited by stellar winds is dissipated by various processes, including efficient radiative cooling through the mixing between the hot, shocked medium and the colder, surrounding gas \citep{lan21}.
+In such systems, ionising radiation from young massive stars is more effective at regulating SF in the pre-SN phase \citep{wal12,ros15,gee15,kim18}.
+Moreover, also in this case metallicity is expected to have a relevant effect and, according to previous studies of isolated turbulent clouds, it may affect the SFE as well \citep{he19}. \\ Although the exact details have not been discussed explicitly, in cosmological simulations this ingredient seems to make a difference even in presence of momentum injection from stellar winds \citep{kim16,ma20}.

-In dense environments, also radiation pressure may play an important role in regulating the early phases of star formation in young massive clusters \citep{fal10}.
-In the present framework, the contribution of ionizing radiation and radiation pressure from individual massive stars remains to be tested, to check how it impacts the star cluster density and whether it requires further artificial assumptions to work, such as momentum boosting; this will be the focus of a future work of the SIEGE series.
+In dense environments, also radiation pressure may play an important role in regulating the early phases of star formation in young massive clusters \citep{fal10}, even though its regulating effect on GMC scales has been questioned (e. g., \citealt{meno22}).

+In the present framework, the contribution of ionising radiation and radiation pressure from individual massive stars remains to be tested, to check how it impacts the star cluster density and whether it requires further artificial assumptions to work, such as momentum boosting; this will be the focus of a future work of the SIEGE series.

-\subsection{A high Star Formation Efficiency in dense stellar systems}
+\subsection{A high star formation efficiency in dense stellar systems}